microservices-api/kubernetes-microprofile-lab/README.md

 This lab is available online at ibm.biz/was-icp

+You can find all the referenced GitHub artifacts at https://github.com/microservices-api/kubernetes-microprofile-lab

 # Part 0: Register to this Think 2018 quicklab

 1. Go to http://ibm.biz/startmylab